Louis Speiginer's band and contributions

 It was a very rich sound and Uncle had to slow down and wait for dad to play the base..
 (Dad was very rusty and not as talented as Uncle).
 Aunt Gertha's water broke about an hour after they played and the back seat of the Nash was removed to carry her out of the house.
 On the very same day Dauphne was born.

 These pictures represent the same model and look as Dad's Banjo.
-Dad's Banjo remains with the Speiginer Family and is proudly owned by myself (Gary Speiginer).
+Dad's Banjo remains with the Speiginer Family and is proudly owned by Gary Speiginer.

 Louis Speiginer CD discography Blue Moon.